 In a biological sense, American ginseng is part of our natural heritage and is an important understory herb.
 American ginseng also has been used as an ecological indicator species to help assess the health of certain forest systems.

 One way to conserve American ginseng is to promote growing operations.
 The Western Maryland Research and Education Center has put together a helpful fact sheet on growing American ginseng.
-In addition, the New York Department of Environmental Concern has a good web resource guide on Growing American Ginseng.
 American ginseng can be grown in a variety of ways, including under shade cloth (“shade grown”) and in forest settings (“woods grown” or “wild simulated”.)
 Cultivated American ginseng is a rapidly expanding business with a growing demand.
 In Maryland, in order to sell ginseng seed and living plants (rootlets) outside of the state, growers have to be licensed through the Nursery Inspection Program.

 When harvesting American ginseng on private lands, it is recommended to follow several good stewardship practices such as only harvesting plants with ripe (red) fruits and planting the fruits after harvesting the root.
 The American Herbal Products Association has information on stewardship practices here.
 Additionally, Maryland Law requires anyone who collects and harvests ginseng for sale to have a valid annual collecting permit.
 Furthermore, ginseng dealers (those who buy and sell Maryland harvested or grown ginseng) are also required to be licensed with the Maryland Department of Agriculture.
 For information on permits, please visit the Maryland Ginseng Management Program page.